ronakgupta03/MiniRelDB/README.md

 ## 🎯 Purpose of This Step

-This phase helps in understanding:
+This phase teaches:

-* ✅ How tables map to physical files
+✅ How tables map to files
-* ✅ How records persist after program shutdown
+✅ How records persist after program shutdown
-* ✅ How databases store rows on disk
+✅ How databases store rows physically
-* ✅ Difference between abstraction and implementation
+✅ Difference between abstraction and implementation

-Without mastering this layer, advanced DBMS concepts cannot be properly understood.
+Without this step, advanced DBMS topics cannot be understood.

+---

 ```